ASGAlex/teledart_app/README.md

 # Troubleshooting

-Library was made using new null-safety functionality, but TeleDart and args packages does not use it.
+Library was made using new null-safety functionality, but TeleDart package does not use it.
 So `--no-sound-null-safety` VM option is needed to make this code work.